Skip to content Skip to footer

 • Community of the Imagination conversations

-Limited partial support is available.
-All financial support is based on formal proof of financial need.
+Limited partial support is available to qualified applicants (talent+need.)
 If you check this option on the application you will need to upload proof of your current monthly income and expenses and describe any extenuating circumstances in your cover letter.
 Our resources this year are especially constrained, so we strongly encourage you to seek outside funding if accepted.

 We also offer a number of full fellowships to applicants who demonstrate outstanding talent.
 Please see the relevant page on this site.